Addiv420/DvipGFX/README.md

 # 🖌️ DvipGFX

-**DvipGFX** is a lightweight drawing program written in C++ using a custom graphics library called `vipgfx`.
+**DvipGFX** is a lightweight drawing program written in C++ using the **VipGFX library** by [key-real on SourceForge](https://sourceforge.net/projects/vipgfx/).
 It allows you to draw freely with the mouse, switch colors using hotkeys, and undo your last stroke.
 This project is great for learning about software rendering, basic event handling, and 2D graphics.

 ---